apollographql/router/.changesets/config_datadog_exporter_mapping.md

                                                       | subgraph_request MyQuery__my-subgraph-name__0    |
 ```

-All this logic is gated behind a yaml configuration boolean `enable_span_mapping` which if enabled will take the values from the span attributes.
+All this logic is gated behind the configuration `enable_span_mapping` which if set to `true` will take the values from the span attributes.

 By [@samuelAndalon](https://github.com/samuelAndalon) in https://github.com/apollographql/router/pull/2790